“I have traffic but no sales!”

 No matter how good your design is or how many traffic you have per day, but still no sales if your page speed higher than 3 seconds.
 With the breakthrough of high-speed internet, customers are familiar with speedy information and surely don’t have much time for a website to load at the first time use.

 Terribly, the slow loading website might irritate them, without a doubt, no second chance for it.
 Thus, make sure the hosting service is strong because during high-traffic days (sale seasons, Black Friday, etc.) you don’t want your website face loading problem.
+Here are 5 tips to optimize speed.

 7. UI/UX mobile optimisation